Saintricks/simple_shell/README.md

-# SIMPLE  SHELL PROJECT \n
+# SIMPLE  SHELL PROJECT
-This is an ALX project to create a simple shell by\n -Onaga Chinonso \n
+This is an ALX project to create a simple shell by
+- Onaga Chinonso
--Richard Ogunmiloye
+- Richard Ogunmiloye